amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

 .. collapse:: Details

-    The reported table has few sections.
-The first column after the equal sign (``=``), is the derivative returned by the user-supplied call-back, the column after the ``~`` sign is the approximated finite-difference derivative, the value inside the brackets is the relative threshold :math:`\frac{|\mathrm{approx} - \mathrm{exact}|}{\max(|\mathrm{approx}|,\; \mathrm{fd_ttol})}`,
+    The reported table has a few sections.
+The first column after the equal sign (``=``), is the derivative returned by the user-supplied call-back.
+The column after the ``~`` sign is the approximated finite-difference derivative.
+The value inside the brackets is the relative threshold :math:`\frac{|\mathrm{approx} - \mathrm{exact}|}{\max(|\mathrm{approx}|,\; \mathrm{fd_ttol})}`,
     (``fd_ttol`` is defined by the option ``Derivative test tol``).
 The value inside the parenthesis is the relative tolerance to compare the relative threshold against.
-    The last column provides some flags: ``X`` to indicate that the threshold is larger than the tolerance and is deemed likely to be wrong. ``T`` indicates that the value stored in :math:`J(i,j)` corresponds the to the value belonging to the transposed Jacobian matrix, providing a hint that possibly the storage sequence is likely wrong.
-It also hints to check that the matrix is being stored row-major and that the solver option ``'Storage scheme'`` is set to column-major or vice-versa.
-Finally, ``Skip`` indicates that either the associated variable is fixed (constrained to a fixed value) or the bounds on it are too tight to perform a finite-difference approximation and thus the check for this entry cannot be checked and is skipped.
+    The last column provides some flags: ``X`` to indicate that the threshold is larger than the tolerance and is deemed likely to be wrong. ``T`` indicates that the value stored in :math:`J(i,j)` corresponds the to the value belonging to the transposed Jacobian matrix, providing a hint that possibly the storage sequence is incorrect.
+This implies that you should check in case the matrix is being stored in row-major format and that the solver option ``'Storage scheme'`` is set to column-major or vice-versa.
+Finally, ``Skip`` indicates that either the associated variable is fixed (constrained to a fixed value) or the bounds on it are too tight to perform a finite-difference approximation and thus the check for this entry cannot be performed and is skipped.

-    The derivative checker uses finite-differences to compare with the user provided derivatives and such the quality of the approximation depends on the finite-difference step used (see option ``'Finite difference step'``).
+    The derivative checker uses finite-differences to compare with the user-provided derivatives and as such the quality of the approximation depends on the finite-difference step used (see option ``'Finite difference step'``).

-    The option ``'Derivative test tol'`` is involved in defining the relative tolerance to decide if the user-supplied derivative is correct,  a smaller value implies a more stringent test.
+    The option ``'Derivative test tol'`` is involved in defining the relative tolerance to decide if the user-supplied derivative is correct.
+A smaller value implies a more stringent test.

-    Under certain circumstances the checker may signal false-positives, tweaking the options ``'Finite difference step'`` and ``'Derivative test tol'`` can help from this to happen.
+    Under certain circumstances the checker may signal false-positives.
+Tweaking the options ``'Finite difference step'`` and ``'Derivative test tol'`` can help prevent this.

-It is highly recommended that during the writing or development of the derivative call-back, to set the option ``'Check derivatives'`` to ``'yes'``.
+It is highly recommended that during the writing or development of the derivative call-back, you set the option ``'Check derivatives'`` to ``'yes'``.
-After validating residual Jacobian matrix and to avoid performance impact, the option can be reset to ``'no'``.
+After validating the residual Jacobian matrix, and to avoid performance impact, the option can then be reset to ``'no'``.

 **Residual weights**

-Under certain circumstances it is known that some residuals are more `reliable` then others in such cases it is desirable to give more `importance` to these.
+Under certain circumstances it is known that some residuals are more `reliable` than others.
+In such cases it is desirable to give more `importance` to these.
 This is done by :ref:`defining the weighting matrix<da_nlls_define_weights>`, :math:`W`, using
 :cpp:func:`da_nlls_define_weights<da_nlls_define_weights_s>`.
-Note that  :math:`W` is a diagonal matrix with positive elements, these elements should `correspond` to the inverse of the variance of each residual.
+Note that  :math:`W` is a diagonal matrix with positive elements.
+These elements should `correspond` to the inverse of the variance of each residual.

 **Constraining the model**